 c# - .NET (non-visual) component -

-i need create non-visual component, foocomponent
+i need create non-visual component, foocomponent, management controls of type bar resides in form.

 i have following constraints: